-- 3.1 Members are reminded that written representation objecting to the application was received outside the 28-day statutory period, in the form of a petition with 10 signatures. - 3.2 At your meeting on 14th December, the Committee exercised its discretion and agreed to consider the late objections at a future meeting to which the objectors and the applicant would be invited to attend. - 3.3 A copy of the petition of objection has been circulated to the Committee. - 3.4 Members are reminded that the petition of objection is from residents of Cavendish Street and the nature of their objections relate to the following: - the premises are situated in a highly populated residential area: - the premises already offer live entertainment without a licence; and - the number of patrons, music and taxis already create an unacceptable, problematic amount of noise in this residential area. - In their petition of objection, the objectors further advise that they have met with the applicant, one of his employees and community representatives to discuss the above issues along with other members of the community, the PSNI and the Council.
-They also state that many of the issues have not yet been resolved; despite promises made by the applicant. - 3.6 The objectors also state that granting a licence will not only add to the current problems and issues concerned but will create further issues.
+2.2 If the application is refused, or special conditions are attached to the licence to which the applicant does not consent, then the applicant may appeal the Council's decision within 21 days of notification of that decision to the County Court.
+3.0 Main Report Key Issues 3.1 Members are reminded that written representation objecting to the application was received outside the 28-day statutory period in the form of a petition with 10 signatures.
+3.2 At your meeting on 14th December, the Committee exercised its discretion and agreed to consider the late objections at a future meeting to which the objectors and the applicant would be invited to attend.
+3.3 A copy of the petition of objection is attached as Appendix 3.
+3.4 Members are reminded that the petition of objection is from residents of Cavendish Street and the nature of their objections relate to the following: The premises are situated in a highly populated residential area; The premises already offer live entertainment without a licence; The number of patrons, music and taxis already create an unacceptable, problematic amount of noise in this residential area.
+3.5 In their petition of objection, the objectors further advise that they have met with the applicant, one of his employees and community representatives to discuss the above issues along with other members of the community, the PSNI and Belfast City Council.
+They also state that many of the issues have not yet been resolved; despite promises made by the applicant.
+3.6 The objectors also state that granting a licence will not only add to the current problems and issues concerned but will create further issues.
+Liaison Meetings 3.7 Following receipt of the petition of objection, the Service offered to facilitate a liaison meeting between all parties involved in order to discuss the issues in an attempt to try and resolve them.
+3.8 The objectors did not wish to attend joint meetings with the applicant and, therefore, officers convened separate meetings with the objectors and the applicant but were not able to reach a resolution.
+3.9 As required by the Committee Protocol, the applicant and each of the objectors were requested to provide their representation in advance of the meeting for consideration.
+3.10 This was requested to ensure that there was appropriate time to share the information between all parties and to allow officers to incorporate the points raised in the report for your consideration.
+Objectors Representation 3.11 The objectors Representation Forms are attached at Appendix 4 and they have been provided to the applicant, as required by the protocol.